vietanhdev/tailblaze/README.md

 Visit `http://localhost:3000` to see your blog in action.

-## Documentation
+## 📖 Documentation

-For detailed documentation, visit our [documentation site](https://github.com/yourusername/tailblaze/wiki).
+For detailed documentation and guides, visit our [documentation site](https://github.com/yourusername/tailblaze/wiki).

-## Deployment
+## 🏗️ Deployment

 ### Build for Production